-Contributing to strong and sustainable economic solutions for community needs, as well as providing charitable contributions to local groups, is the co-op thing to do: it is one of our co-op principles.
+Contributing to strong and sustainable economic solutions for community needs, as well as providing charitable contributions to local groups, is the cooperative thing to do; it is one of our Co-op Principles.

 Annually, we give gift cards, cash, and food donations to a variety of organizations throughout the community.
 School fundraisers, community health & wellness events, youth programs, animal rescue organizations, art & culture enrichment efforts, environmental solution workshops, food shelves, crisis foundations, literacy programs – working with these groups and more is how we connect and strengthen our community.

-The Change Within Reach round-up program gives consumers the chance to contribute to community organizations in a way that does not break the bank but cumulatively makes a huge impact to the recipient.
-Every month, a local non-profit organization is selected to be the recipient of all funds donated through the round-up program.
-Customers donate to the program by allowing their purchase amount to be rounded up to the next highest dollar.
-Since the program started in April of 2014, Natural Harvest customers have raised over $42,500; in 2016 alone over $14,500 was raised.
+Our Change Within Reach program gives consumers the chance to contribute to community organizations in a way that does not break the bank but cumulatively makes a huge impact on the recipient.
+Every month, a local non-profit organization is selected to be the recipient of all funds donated through the program.
+Customers donate by allowing their purchase amount to be rounded up to the next highest dollar.
+Since the program started in April of 2014, Natural Harvest customers have raised over $113,500 for local non-profit organizations; in 2020 alone over $14,600 was raised.
 We would like to extend a huge THANK YOU to all who participate in this program.

 Are you affiliated with a non-profit organization that would benefit from our program?

 Now Accepting Applications for 2022!

 The June recipient is Growing Together Virginia Community Gardens:

 - Donations will be used to revamp their Foyer Gardens by replacing the raised garden beds, supplying new dirt, and removing trees to increase sun exposure.

 July: Greenhaven Inclusive Community Playground

 August: Friends of the Lake Vermilion Trail